Skip to Main Content

 Students or trainees pursuing professional degrees or programs should follow their school's processes for grading grievances.

-1. The P&T Analyst will review your written grievance and request additional materials if needed.
+1. The P&T Committee will review your written grievance and request additional materials if needed.

 2. The P&T Committee will review your grievance and determine:

-• whether your grievance merely alleges a disagreement about your grade
+• whether your grievance is a disagreement about your grade OR

 • whether you have adequately demonstrated that your grade was assigned for other than academic reasons

-3. If the Committee determines that you are merely disagreeing with your grade or have not sufficiently demonstrated that it was assigned for other than academic reasons, the Committee will dismiss your grievance.
-The Committee's decision is final.
+3. If P&T determines that it is simply a grade disagreement or that there is not sufficient evidence that a grade was assigned for other than academic reasons, P&T will dismiss your grievance.
+The Committee's decision is final; there is no appeal.

-4. If the Committee determines that you have established that your grade was assigned for other than academic reasons, the Committee will report that finding to the Academic Senate Chair.
+4. If P&T determines that you have established that your grade was assigned for other than academic reasons, the Committee will report that finding to the Academic Senate Chair.

 5. The Academic Senate Chair will appoint a confidential ad hoc committee to determine whether the grade shall be changed.

-6. The ad hoc committee shall consist of at least three members, with at least one member a representative of the department involved.
-The ad hoc committee will obtain whatever records are available and use these records to make a final decision concerning the grade.
+6. The ad hoc committee shall consist of at least three faculty members, with at least one member a representative of the department involved.
+The ad hoc committee will obtain available records and make a final decision concerning the grade.
 If the records are not adequate, then the committee may assign a grade of Pass, or allow the student to repeat the course without penalty.

-7. The ad hoc committee will report to the Division Chair, who shall report the change of grade to the Registrar.
+7. The ad hoc committee will report their determination to the Senate Chair, who shall report any change of grade to the Registrar.

 8. The ad hoc committee's decision is final.
 There is no appeal.